Quantitative Understanding of PDF Fits and their Uncertainties: Lazy Training in NNPDF

+can be used to solve the flow equation similar to the linear-in-parameters analogue of Sec.~\ref{sec:NTKRegularisation}.
 In Fig.~\ref{fig:HPerpEigvalsTime} we show the evolution during training of the first five eigenvalues of $H^{\perp}$ for the three different closure datasets.
-It should not come as too much of a surprise that the eigenvalues of $H^{\perp}$ have a similar behaviour to those of the NTK (see Fig.~\ref{fig:NTKEigvalsTime}), from which they are constructed.
-However, we see that $h^{(i)}$ are larger by around three orders of magnitude than the NTK eigenvalues.
+In Fig.~\ref{fig:HEigVecs} we show, for different training times, the first five eigenvectors of $H^{\perp}$ projected onto the PDF space according to

-The solution to Eq.~\eqref{eq:FlowPerp} can be written as the sum of the solution of the homogeneous equation, $\hat{f}^{\perp}_{t,k}$, and a particular solution of the full equation.
-The solution of the homogeneous equation is
+which follows from the notation introduced in Eq.~\eqref{eq:OrthogonalComponents}.
+It should not come as too much of a surprise that the eigenvalues and eigenvectors of $H^{\perp}$ have a similar behaviour to those of the NTK (see Figs.~\ref{fig:NTKEigvalsTime} and \ref{fig:NTKEigVecs}), from which they are constructed.
+However, we see that the eigenvalues $h^{(i)}$ are are roughly three orders of magnitude larger than those of the NTK.